adhocteam/ca-alert/README.md

 #### b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions;

-Greg Gershman: final approver of all, reviewer for Technical Approach— how we manage the process deliverables Daniel X. O’Neil: Proposal manager, research, help out with documentation Leanna Miller Sharkey: Administrative Requirements, help out with research Danny Chapman: Do the design and front-end on Working Prototype Aubrey Holland: Do coding of Working Prototype
+* Greg Gershman: final approver of all, reviewer for Technical Approach— how we manage the process deliverables
+* Daniel X. O’Neil: Proposal manager, research, help out with documentation
+* Leanna Miller Sharkey: Administrative Requirements, help out with research
+* Danny Chapman: Do the design and front-end on Working Prototype
+* Aubrey Holland: Do coding of Working Prototype
-Juliana Neelbauer: Reviewer on Administrative Requirements Mei Woodward: Review design
+* Juliana Neelbauer: Reviewer on Administrative Requirements
+* Mel Woodward: Review design
-Wryen: product manager for the Working Prototype
+* Wryen: product manager for the Working Prototype

 #### c.
 Understood what people needed1, by including people in the prototype development and design process;